learn-co-students/dc-web-030920/36-Fetch/README.md

 ## AJAX, Promises, and Fetch (Communicating with APIs)

+Front End               Back End

+- APIs review
 - What is AJAX?
 Async JavaScript and XML
 - What is blocking (sync) vs non-blocking code (async)?

 ### Welcome Fetch: the non blocking way to communicate with servers
-- Built in web api
+- Built into JS
 - Get JSON data
 - Returns a promise object
 - Practice with:  https://animal-farm-api.herokuapp.com/animals

   - Goal: make a webpage that requests animal data from an API and renders that data on the DOM